 Questions For Your Contractors' References— Ask Your Contractors' Previous Clients These Things— BYHYU 240

-Several weeks ago I got an email from a listener named Deanna asking if I had a the questions we should ask a contractor’s references.
+Several weeks ago I got an email from a listener named Deanna asking if I had a list of the questions we should ask a contractor’s references.
 The answer was no. I hadn’t thought to compile list of questions for references before Deanna’s email.
 Thanks for that idea Deanna.

-As you probably know, a major part of doing our due diligence and vetting or investigating) a contractor before hiring him or her is to contact some references.
+As you probably know, a major part of doing our due diligence and vetting (or investigating) a contractor before hiring him or her is to contact some references.
 Ask the contractors you’re considering for your project for ideally at least 3-4 references.
 And make sure you actually contact those references!
 Most people are very willing to help out by chatting about their homes and construction experiences.

 Tell the contractor that you would like to talk to at least one reference who the contractor worked with recently and at least one reference who he worked with 8-10 years ago, if possible.
 This will give you some info about the contractor’s current practices and tell you how his work holds up over time.

 Some people think contacting references is not very helpful because they think the contractor will only give a list of their best customers who may potentially be unwilling to share anything other than the most positive remarks.
 But you’d be surprised by how honest people will be, especially if the contractor is not in earshot of their comments.
-Plus, my list of questions that will hopefully elicit candid, valuable information.
+Plus, my list of questions will hopefully elicit candid, valuable information.

 Try to limit questions that can be answered with a simple yes or no. Ask mostly open ended questions that will spark a more detailed answer.
 I have a list of 30 questions.
 That’s a lot and you may not want to ask all of them if you and the reference have limited time.
-And Some questions might be more appropriate for some contractors and situations and not others.
+And some questions might be appropriate for some contractors and situations and not others.
 Be sensitive about how talkative and open the reference is.
 If they seem really chatty and comfortable, ask lots of questions.
 If not, ask the questions you deem most important.